2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

   * Set the variable `KB_AZURE_GROUP` with the name of the resource group in which your AKS clusters are (will be) located.
   * (Optional) Set the variable `KB_AZURE_VM_NAME` with the name of the instance.
 Otherwise the default value defined below will be used.
   * (Optional) Set the variable `KB_AZURE_VM_SIZE` with the needed VM size.
 By default it's `Standard_B1ms` , which is a good starting unless you have 10+ AKS clusters with many namespaces in the target resource group.
-  * The installation use the option `--generate-ssh-keys` of Azure CLI to use the local SSH key pair for the instance.
+  * The installation uses the option `--generate-ssh-keys` of Azure CLI to use the local SSH key pair for the instance.
 The associated SSH username would be `azureuser`.

 ```sh
 # deployment parameters